 If the ground is uneven it is important to pour concrete on top and not use any fill to level it.

-We can now see the concrete columns poured on top of the round pads we saw earlier.
+We can now see the concrete columns poured on top of the round pads displayed previously.
 Typically garage walls are not as deep as the rest of the foundation.

 On top of the walls we can see wooden blocks that are inserted to allow for strapping which will be used for siding installation.